brootaylor/brootaylor-v2/src/_content/writing/redesigning-in-the-open.md

 - "redesign"
 ---

 My hope is this'll be a evolutionary piece of work rather than the usual "WHALA!" moment... so I apologise in advance for things that may look a bit dodgy.
-Bit by bit I'll be moving all my original content across to this new config bit.
+Bit by bit I'll be moving all my original content across to this new config.
 No doubt that means you'll end up on a page that's not there right now.
 Sorry about that.

 I intend to bump my head (a lot!) and learn a fair few things along the way - and am going to try my best to enjoy the *whole* process rather than just looking forward to it being 'finished'.